usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 Each `CanvasItem` has a bunch of parameters that determine its position, shape, color, and transparency.
-Position parameters are always given in physical units.
-Some parameters, such as line widths, can be interpreted in either physical or pixel units.
-If the `CanvasItem` has such a parameter, it will have a `setLineWidthInPixels` method (or the equivalent).
+Position parameters are always given in user coordinates.
+Some parameters, such as line widths, can be given in either user or pixel units.

 Details of each `CanvasItem` subclass are given [somewhere below](#canvasitems).